edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 ## Command `graphene-prepare`
 This command helps you if you want to add Graphene-based services to your Marblerun service mesh.
-It prepares your Graphene project to be used as a Marble.
+It prepares your Graphene project to be used as a Marble by replacing the original entrypoint of your application with the bootstrapping Marble premain process which eventually spawns your application.
 Given your [Graphene manifest template](https://graphene.readthedocs.io/en/latest/manifest-syntax.html), it will suggest the required adjustments needed and adds our bootstrapping data-plane code to your Graphene image.
 See [Building a service: Graphene]({{< ref "docs/building-services/graphene.md" >}}) for detailed information on Marblerun’s Graphene integration and our changes in your Graphene manifest.